About the Legal Eagles

 On multiple occasions, Wright took visiting professorships that kept him from the team for a year though he regularly returned for the Beer Bowl and carefully followed the team's progress.
 When Wright assisted President Nixon during Watergate, the White House switchboard had a standing order to put calls through from the interim coach after a game.

 In 1991, Charles Alan Wright appointed himself Athletic Director, naming Professor Tom McGarity as head coach.
-McGarity, a Legal Eagle player in 1973, has taught environmental law at the Law School since 1981 and had served as assistant coach of the team since 1980.
-Brian Rider, an adjunct professor at the law school since 1998, became Athletic Director of the Legal Eagles in 2001.
+McGarity, a Legal Eagles player in 1973, has taught environmental law at the Law School since 1981 and had served as assistant coach of the team since 1980.
+After Charles Alan Wright's death in 2000, Brian Rider, an adjunct professor at the law school since 1998, became Athletic Director of the Legal Eagles in 2001.

 During Wright’s 45 years as head coach, the Legal Eagles had 330 wins, 44 losses, and 5 ties.
 Their longest winning streak was 40 games and the longest losing streak kept to a single game.
 Additionally, during Wright’s tenure, the Eagles won 27 of 35 Law-Grad Division championships and 7 of 14 All-University Championships.

+Original photographs featured in this exhibit are part of the Charles Alan Wright Papers.
 Larger images are linked when available.
 If Eagle Exes have team photograghs or candid shots of the Legal Eagles, we would appreciate a digital copy to add to our collection.
-Statistics and scores have been taken from Charles Alan Wright's archives and may be incomplete.
+Statistics and scores have been taken from Charles Alan Wright's records and may be incomplete.
 We would welcome any additional information on scores or schedules from former players.
+Photos or additional information may be emailed to firstname.lastname@example.org.